4d/docs/website/translated_docs/es/Tags/tags.md

-## Alternative syntax for 4DTEXT, 4DHTML, 4DEVAL
+## Sintaxis alternativa para 4DTEXT, 4DHTML, 4DEVAL

 Several existing 4D transformation tags can be expressed using a $-based syntax: